 Ingredients & Substitutions

 - Rhubarb – can usually be found at a regular grocery store during the spring to early summer months.
 And you can definitely find it at your local farmer’s market or maybe you have a neighbor that would be happy to get rid of some!
 You can sometimes find rhubarb plants at a farmers market and you could add this to your flower beds.
 It pretty much takes care of itself and will reward you with loads of rhubarb.

 - Strawberries – I use frozen berries here because that’s all I have when rhubarb is most plentiful.
 But you can use fresh as well, although it may be less saucy if you use store-bought fresh strawberries because they don’t have much juice.

 - Honey or maple syrup – either sweetener is good here, but I especially love honey because the flavor combo is so good with the strawberries and rhubarb.

-- Tapioca starch – or cornstarch both work here to thicken up the sauce a touch.
+- Tapioca starch – or cornstarch both work here to thicken up the sauce.

-- Greek yogurt or coconut yogurt and Maple Cinnamon Granola
+- with Greek yogurt or coconut yogurt and Maple Cinnamon Granola or Homemade Granola

 - Over Banana Pancakes

 - This sauce is also perfect for your favorite pancake recipe or waffles.

 - It also pairs well with any moist vanilla pound cake.
 My Almond Flour Flag Cake is perfect here, just omit the frosting and berries and serve with this strawberry rhubarb sauce.
 From there either my Vanilla Ice Cream or Whipped Cream work perfectly as a topping.

 With cornstarch or tapioca starch.
 If your sauce is too thin, mix together some cornstarch with water until smooth and add it slowly to the bubbling sauce until it’s as thick as you’d like.
 Keep in mind it will thicken up significantly when refrigerated.